4.9-Stars

 Tips for a Successful Inspection

-There are several practical steps homeowners can take to ensure a smooth electrical inspection.
+Homeowners can take several practical steps for a smooth inspection.

 It’s also advisable to be present during the inspection to ask questions and receive direct feedback from the inspector.
 Ensure that all electrical panels are accessible, lighting fixtures and outlets are functional, and there are no obvious signs of damage, such as exposed conductors or loose wires.